Chongqing Chicken Like It’s Made in Chongqing

 - ½ teaspoon kosher salt

-- 3 tablespoons cornstarch
+- 4 tablespoons cornstarch

-- 2 tablespoons minced scallion
+- 2 tablespoons Sichuan ground chilies

 - 2 tablespoons minced ginger

-- 1 teaspoon sesame oil
+- 1 teaspoon sugar

-- Heat wok on high heat until wisps of heat start to rise and add enough canola or peanut oil to deep-fry the chicken, about 1½ cups.
-When oil is hot, around 350°, add chicken skin pieces and fry until they are just starting to turn golden.
+- Heat wok on high heat until wisps of heat start to rise and add enough canola, peanut or other neutral oil to deep-fry the chicken, about 1½ cups.
+When oil is hot, around 375°, add chicken and fry until just golden.
 Remove and drain on paper towels.
 Fry chicken in two batches if you need to so you don't overcrowd it.